Sep 25, 2024

 Hammond explained that after the demolition of the Jerry Ivey pond, staff conducted community surveys to determine what should replace it.

-"Several design preferences of the water feature that indicated a preference for a more natural concept of a water feature," Hammond said.
+"Several design preferences of the water feature indicated a preference for a more natural concept of a water feature," Hammond said.
 "A feature with flowing water and the use of natural stone."

 Concept renderings of the proposed upgrades to Jerry Ivey Park were presented to commissioners at the study session meeting held on Sept.
 23. <b>Image Courtesy City of Salina.&nbsp;</b>